COMPARE

 Verdict

-Dakera provides production-grade agent memory with hybrid BM25 + HNSW vector search, cross-encoder reranking, 6 memory decay strategies, knowledge graphs, AES-256-GCM encryption, and 83 MCP tools — scoring 87.6% on the LoCoMo benchmark in a self-hosted 44 MB binary.
+Dakera provides production-grade agent memory with hybrid BM25 + HNSW vector search, cross-encoder reranking, 6 memory decay strategies, knowledge graphs, AES-256-GCM encryption, and 14 core MCP tools (86+ available via profiles) — scoring 88.2% on the LoCoMo benchmark in a self-hosted 44 MB binary.
 ChromaDB offers genuinely excellent developer experience with a fully open-source license, making it the fastest path from zero to working RAG prototype with minimal learning curve.
 Choose Dakera when you need production agent memory with decay, sessions, encryption, and knowledge graphs.
 Choose ChromaDB when you want the simplest possible vector store for prototyping and lightweight RAG pipelines.

 Try Dakera Free